Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 ## Introduction

-The x86simulator supports faster simulation to help verify the kernel's functionalities.
+The x86simulator supports faster simulation to help you verify the kernel's functionalities.
 It applies systemC model instead of the register transfer level (RTL) model to achieve faster build and runtime.
 The hardware constraints, such as heap/stack sizes and program memory size, are not verified in the software emulator.

 Before starting this tutorial:

-* It is expected that you have run the steps to set the environment variables as described in [Introduction](../README.md#Introduction).
+* Run the steps to set the environment variables as described in [Introduction](../README.md#Introduction).
 * Create a system project manually using the steps mentioned in [Port a Command Line Project to a Vitis IDE System Project](../CreateIDESystemProj.md).

 ## Features